xndlnk/microservice-visualization/sources/tadis-ui/README.md

 # tadis-ui

-The tadis-ui is a Docker-based microservice that transforms a [system model](./src/domain/model.ts) into HTML + SVG and provides it via a HTTP server.
+tadis-ui is a Docker-based microservice that transforms a [system model](./src/domain/model.ts) into HTML + SVG and provides it via a HTTP server.
 The viewer uses [graphviz-d3](https://github.com/magjac/d3-graphviz) which is ultimately based on [Graphviz](http://www.graphviz.org/).
 It transforms a system model to DOT first and then from DOT to SVG.

 ## Example